 ✦ Diving the Cenote Cancun Cave Known As Kukulkan

 We are geared up and I can’t for the life of me figure out where the heck the water is!
 It looks like we are in a jungle with lush trees and brush everywhere.
 “Who the heck could have found this place?”
 I am wondering.
 Loaded down with my wetsuit, tank, BC (buoyancy compressor), mask, fins, and booties, I start walking only about 10 feet from where we geared up to see a cemented staircase to the underground.

 Diving Cenote Kukulkan, Yucatan Mexico

-Cenote Kukulkan is an underwater cavern system in the Yucatan area of Mexico, also known as Riviera Maya.
+Cenote Kukulkan is an underwater cavern system in the Yucatan area of Mexico, also known as the Riviera Maya Cenote.
 Cenote Cancun’s entrance is only a couple of hundred feet away from the Cenote Chac-Mool, which is 100 meters south of Puerto Aventuras.

 ✦ What to Expect When Diving Cenotes in Mexico:

 The light effects are amazing, as sunlight penetrates the darkness.
 Here, as you look towards the ceiling at the entrance, you can also see the colors of the rainbow.

 ✦ Cenotes Riviera Maya Diving

 The underground river system is open to the ocean, while freshwater from the mainland flows out into the ocean, then saltwater from the sea also creeps inland to the cenotes.
 Since saltwater is denser than freshwater, you can see the layers of the water, which by the way, makes it almost impossible to see through while you are diving.
 Just the areas where the two intermixes are the part where you can’t see anything, you can see above the layers of water and below the layers of water, but not in that “mixed” area.
 (Reminds me of mixing oil and water during a science experiment).